Monster (2003 film): Plot

 Selby confronts Aileen about the owner of the car, and Aileen confesses to the murders but justifies her actions by claiming she had only been protecting herself.
 As money runs out, Aileen tries to find another client.
 She is picked up by a man who genuinely offers her shelter and assistance.
 Despite her hesitancy, Aileen kills him.
 Selby sees composite sketches of her and Aileen on the news and returns to Ohio on a charter bus.
 Aileen is approached at the biker bar she frequents by two men, who unbeknownst to her, are undercover police officers.
-Thomas, whom Aileen always referred to as the only friend she had, infers the men's intentions and offers to drive her off.
-Aileen declines, no longer trusting herself with the well-being of anyone dear to her.
+Thomas, whom Aileen always referred to as the only friend she had, infers the men's intentions and offers to spirit her away from the bar.
+Aileen misinterprets his offer as soliciting her for services and declines in disgust.
 The two men eventually lure Aileen out of the bar, and she is arrested by the police.
 Aileen speaks to Selby one last time while in jail.
-Selby reveals some incriminating information over the telephone and Aileen realizes that the police are listening in.
-To protect Selby, Aileen admits that she committed the murders alone.
-During Aileen's trial, Selby testifies against her, with Aileen's loving consent.
+Selby, through tears, expresses fear of her own fate and culpability, and the viewer learns that she is cooperating with police who are coaching her through eliciting incriminating statements from Aileen.
+The ploy works, and Aileen admits on the recording that she murdered the men alone, without Selby's involvement, likely despite realizing that she was being recorded and that Selby was betraying her.
+During Aileen's trial, Selby coldly testifies against her, and she is devastated but understanding.
 Aileen is convicted of the murders and sentenced to death.
 On October 9, 2002, Aileen is executed by lethal injection.